Penalties for Second Offense DUI in Kentucky

 Jail Time

-7 – 180 days
+7 – 180 days in jail

-With “aggravator”*: 14-180 days
+With “aggravator”*: 14-180 days in jail

 After having served the minimum jail sentence, the offender is usually placed on probation by the judge for up to a year.
 Within this time, all sentencing requirements such as completion of treatment and payment of fines must be completed by the offender.
 Failure to comply with these terms can result in jail time.